Christie Hefner: Philanthropy

 Hefner created the Hugh M. Hefner First Amendment Award in honor of her father, and has helped to raise $30 million to build the CORE Center in Chicago, the first outpatient facility in the Midwest for people with AIDS.

 Her non-profit work includes Rush University Center (Trustee/Member), Springboard Enterprises (Advisory Board Member), Center for American Progress Action (Director/Member Audit Committee), Better Government Association (Civic Advisory Committee), and Press Forward (Steering Committee).

 Personal life

 Hefner married former Illinois state senator William A. Marovitz, a real estate developer and attorney, in 1995.
-They divorced in 2013 and have no children.
+They divorced in 2013 and had no children.
 Marovitz was sued by the U.S. Securities and Exchange Commission for allegedly using inside information to trade illegally in shares of Playboy.
 In 2011, he settled out of court for $168,352.

-She lives in Chicago and has one brother, David, a computer systems analyst.
-She also has two half-brothers, Cooper and Marston, from her father's marriage to Kimberley Conrad.